augustusrollin/detecting-kidney-cancer/README.md

 ```

 ## Details to train the model
+Training the model consists of compiling around 10,000 images worth of data that divided into 4 main categories: normal, tumor, stone, cyst.
+After training the model it should be able to know the difference between those 4 different categories.
 In order to train the model run the following command:
 ```zsh
 make train
 ```

 ## Details to evaluate the model
+The evaluation of the model bassically displays data to show how accurate the training was.
+It will create confusion matrices and show the overall percentages of the output.
+In order to train the model run the following command:
 ```zsh
 make evaluate
 ```

 # What the data means
 The data contains example images of what a benign tumor is, cancerous tumor, kidney stone, and cystic kidney disease.